Maksydenko/Practices/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-**Task 1:**

-Write a program that reads 4 numbers from the keyboard and displays most of them.
+1. Write a program that reads 4 numbers from the keyboard and displays most of them.

-**Task 2:**

-Determine the number of days in the year that the user enters.
+2. Determine the number of days in the year that the user enters.
 In a leap year - 366 days, while in a normal 365.

-**Task 3:**

-A triangle exists only when the sum of any two of its sides is greater than a third.
+3. A triangle exists only when the sum of any two of its sides is greater than a third.
 Given: a, b, c are the sides of the assumed triangle.
 Write a program that will indicate whether such a triangle exists or not.

-**Task 4:**

-Display all numbers in the range of 1 to 100 multiples of 7.
+4. Display all numbers in the range of 1 to 100 multiples of 7.

-**Task 5:**

-Calculate using a cycle the factorial of the number n
+5. Calculate using a cycle the factorial of the number n

-**Task 6:**

-Display an "hourglass" whose maximum width is read from the keyboard (odd number).
+6. Display an "hourglass" whose maximum width is read from the keyboard (odd number).
 In the example, the width is 5:
 <pre>
 *****
  ***